 Rerouting of PDCP PDUs buffered on intermediate IAB-nodes in response to a route update (FFS what information needs to be exchanged between IAB nodes).

-Introducing UL status delivery (from the Donor gNB to the IAB node), whereby the IAB node can delay the sending of RLC ACKs to the UE until a confirmation of reception at the Donor gNB
+Introducing UL status delivery (from the Donor gNB to the IAB node), whereby the IAB node can delay the sending of RLC ACKs to the UE until a confirmation of reception at the Donor gNB.

+Considering the anticipated high standardization impacts of end to end RLC ARQ, its inability to support N:1 bearer mapping and possible performance degradation during normal operations as compared to hop-by-hop RLC ARQ, without any clear benefit except in scenarios where there is an RLF on the backhaul links, hop-by-hop RLC ARQ has been chosen for rel-16.